mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 Due
 {: .label .label-red }
 * Take any feedback from your classmates that is useful and update your Dead Tech essay.
 Essays should be done by 5pm EST.
+* Prepare a question or two for our guests tomorrow.
+What do you want to know about energy use, sustainability, and technology at W&L?

 Participate
 {: .label .label-yellow }
-Slack: icebreaker of the day
+* Slack: icebreaker of the day
-Slack: share your essay with the rest of class!
+* Slack: share your essay with the rest of class!
 What did you learn?
 What are some patterns you notice across multiple essays?
 How does learning about these old pieces of technology affect your perspective on the future of technology?

 Read/Watch
 {: .label .label-green }
 * Canvas: watch chapter 3 video.
 * Canvas: watch Assignment #2 introduction.
+* Take a look at W&L's [Climate Action Plan](https://my.wlu.edu/presidents-office/issues-and-initiatives/sustainability/climate-action-plan).

 ## Tuesday, May 12